 You may need to stay in bed until the morning after surgery.
 You will be encouraged to move around as much as possible after that.

 Your nurse will help you change positions in bed and show you exercises to keep blood flowing.
 You will also learn coughing or deep breathing to prevent pneumonia.
 You should do these steps every 1 to 2 hours.
-You may need to use a breathing device to keep your lungs clear.
+You may need to use a breathing device called an incentive spirometer to keep your lungs clear.

 After your surgery, you may: